zero-savvy/burn-to-vote/README.md

 ## Usage

-To vote you need to generate an new ceremony.
+To vote you need to generate an new ceremony or use an existing one.
+If you already have the voting ceremony id you can skip this step.

 ### 1. Initiate Ceremony